 The proposed bill, if enacted, would amend existing statutes related to property tax exemptions for veterans in Arizona.
 Currently, veterans with service or nonservice-connected disabilities receive a property tax exemption of $4,188 if their property tax does not exceed $28,459.
 The bill would introduce a new provision that grants a complete exemption from property tax for combat veterans with a service-connected disability rated as 100% by the U.S. Department of Veterans Affairs.
-Additionally, it would modify the existing exemption for widows, widowers, and individuals with permanent disabilities, specifying that they would receive an exemption based on their disability rating and income limits.
+Additionally, it would specify that widows, widowers, and individuals with permanent disabilities would continue to receive exemptions, but the amount would be adjusted based on the veteran's disability rating and income limits.

 House Engrossed Version: 42-11111, 42-17151, 42-11152, 32-1601